Ratonhnhaké:ton: Other appearances

 Connor makes a minor appearance in the spin-off game Assassin's Creed III: Liberation, set during the events of Assassin's Creed III.
-By linking the two games, the player can unlock an exclusive mission in Liberation featuring him; this mission is automatically included in the subsequent re-releases of Liberation.
-In 1777, Connor meets with Aveline de Grandpré, a fellow Assassin from the Louisiana branch of the Colonial Brotherhood, to help her track down a Templar and Loyalist officer.
-The two work together to infiltrate the fort where the officer has taken refuge, with Connor creating a distraction while Aveline assassinates the officer.
-Afterwards, Aveline asks Connor if he is always certain of the ways of the Assassins; he responds that he only trusts "in his own hands", and the two part ways.
+By linking the two games, players can unlock an exclusive mission in Liberation featuring him; this mission is included in the subsequent re-releases of Liberation.
+The mission, set in 1777, sees Connor helping Aveline de Grandpré, a fellow Assassin from the Louisiana Brotherhood, eliminate a Templar and Loyalist officer who has taken refuge in a fort in the New York Frontier.
 In the Aveline expansion pack for the 2013 title Assassin's Creed IV: Black Flag, it is revealed that Connor kept in contact with Aveline, who helped him in his mission to rebuild the Colonial Brotherhood after the Revolutionary War.
-In 1784, Connor asks for Aveline's help in finding and recruiting a former slave, Patience Gibbs, to the Assassins, because she fought him off when he tried talking to her.
+In 1784, Connor asks for Aveline's help in finding and recruiting a former slave, Patience Gibbs, to the Assassins, because she fought him off when he approached her.

 In the modern-day section of Black Flag, a market analysis for Abstergo Entertainment, the fictional video games subsidiary of Abstergo Industries, can be found via hacking computers.
-The Market Analysis reveals Abstergo was looking into the possibility of using Connor as the protagonist of a future project, but ultimately decided against it due to finding him too calm and stoic outside of the occasional moments of anger, and thinking that most audiences would not be interested in learning about Mohawk culture.
-Despite this, Abstergo considered the possibility of significantly reducing Connor's role and instead making a product about George Washington.
-This idea has materialized in Assassin's Creed Unity, where the fictional video game Washington and the Wolf, featuring Connor on the cover, can be seen at the start.
+The market analysis reveals that Abstergo was looking into the possibility of using Connor as the protagonist of a future project, but ultimately decided against it due to finding him too stoic outside of the occasional moments of anger, and thinking that most audiences would not be interested in learning about Mohawk culture.
+Despite this, in Assassin's Creed Unity, Abstergo has produced a fictional video game starring Connor, titled Washington and the Wolf, which can be seen at the start.

-Like other of the series' protagonists, Connor's outfit has been featured as an unlockable cosmetic options in several subsequent releases (namely Black Flag, Unity, and Assassin's Creed Rogue).
-In 2022, Connor was added as a playable character to the free to play role-playing mobile game Assassin's Creed Rebellion.
+As with other of the series' protagonists, Connor's outfit has been featured as an unlockable cosmetic options in several subsequent releases.
+In 2022, he was added as a playable character to the free to play role-playing mobile game Assassin's Creed Rebellion.
+Connor is also featured as one of the three playable characters of the 2023 virtual reality game Assassin's Creed Nexus VR.
+His story arc is set in 1776, during the events of Asasssin's Creed III, and follows Connor as he is contacted by Achilles Davenport to rescue an imprisoned Son of Liberty in Boston.